NegatioN/negation.github.io/_favorites/quote_252.md

 ---
 text: >
-  "You are stronger than your challenges and your challenges are making you stronger." - Karen Salmansohn
+  "You take your life in your own hands, and what happens?
+A terrible thing, no one to blame." - Erica Jong
 type: quote
 ---